Powerful Knowledge Chatbot with Firecrawl and RAG

 3. Creating the Webhook Processing Flow

-2. Set Webhook as the trigger type and fetch data from Firecrawl. flow.png
+Set Webhook as the trigger type to fetch data from Firecrawl Website Flow.

-4. Use a Logic Node to parse data before vectorization. flow.png
+Use a Logic Node to parse data before vectorization.
+Example

-6. Add an Indexing Node to store vectorized data in a vector database. flow.png
+Add an Indexing Node to store vectorized data in a vector database.
+Choose your preferred vector database and ensure that each entry includes the vector, metadata, and the primary key url.

 4. Building the Chatbot Flow

-1. Run the Firecrawl Flow to collect website data.
+- Run the Firecrawl Flow (the first flow) to collect data from the website.

-2. Test the Chatbot Flow to ensure accurate responses.
+- Test the Chatbot Flow to verify that it generates accurate responses.

 6. Deployment and Integration